Conditional Positional Encodings for Vision Transformers: Vision Transformer with Conditional Position Encodings

 \subsection{Conditional Positional Encoding Vision Transformers}

 Built on the conditional positional encodings, we propose our Conditional Positional Encoding Vision Transformers (\ours).
-Except that our positional encodings are conditional, we exactly follow ViT and DeiT to design our vision transformers.
-We also have three sizes \ours-Ti, \ours-S and \ours-B. Similar to the original positional encodings in DeiT, the conditional positional encodings are also added to the input sequence, as shown in Fig.~\ref{fig:povt-schema} (b).
+Except that our positional encodings are conditional, we exactly follow ViT and DeiT to design our vision transformers and we also have three sizes \ours-Ti, \ours-S and \ours-B. Similar to the original positional encodings in DeiT, the conditional positional encodings are also added to the input sequence, as shown in Figure~\ref{fig:povt-schema} (b).
 In \ours, the position where PEG is applied is also important to the performance, which will be studied in the experiments.

-In addition, both DeiT and ViT utilize an extra learnable class token to perform classification (\ie, \texttt{cls\_token} shown in Fig.~\ref{fig:povt-schema} (a) and (b)).
-By design, the class token is not translation-invariant although it can learn to be translation-invariant.
-A simple alternative is to directly replace it with a global average pooling (GAP), which is inherently translation-invariant.
-Therefore, we also propose CVPT-GAP, where the class token is replaced with a global average pooling.
-Together with the translation-invariant positional encodings, CVPT-GAP is uttermost translation-invariant and can achieve much better performance.
+In addition, both DeiT and ViT utilize an extra learnable class token to perform classification (\ie, \texttt{cls\_token} shown in Figure~\ref{fig:povt-schema} (a) and (b)).
+By design, the class token is not translation-invariant, although it can learn to be so.
+A simple alternative is to directly replace it with a global average pooling (GAP), which is inherently translation-invariant, resulting in our CVPT-GAP.
+Together with CPE, CVPT-GAP achieves much better image classification performance.